montrealelixir/playbook/checklists/meetup.md

 - [ ] Request an update on RSVP's

-> Hey, everybody, we're looking forward to seeing you tonight.
+> Hey everybody, we're looking forward to seeing you tonight.
 If you're unable to make it, can you please update your RSVP as a "No".
 This will be a big help with planning.
-Hopefully, we'll see you in next month instead.
+Hopefully, we'll see you next month :-)

 - [ ] Print name tags
 - [ ] Print [presentation checklist](https://github.com/montrealelixir/playbook/issues/18)